syntasso/workshop/README.md

-# Deploying this webapp with Kratix Promises
+# Deploying a webapp with Kratix Promises

-This application was conceived as a demo on how to do combine Kratix Promises to deploy a webapp.
+This sample application is a demo showing how to combine Kratix Promises to deploy a webapp.

 If you are looking to run this app locally, please check the necessary